PeakIndicators/Getting-Started-On-Azure-ML/Documents/How-to-productionize-your-Azure-ML-model.md

 ##### Create a Release Pipeline to deploy the Azure DevOps Artifact created in the previous pipeline
-This step will execute the **Deploy model** task of the diagram _MLOps flow within Azure Machine Learning_
+This step will execute the **Deploy model** task of the diagram _MLOps flow within Azure Machine Learning_.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/devops12.PNG)

-1. The deployment in Azure DevOps is done using a **Release Pipeline**. - _Team Responsible: DevOps Development Team_ This release pipeline can have the following structures:
+1. The deployment in Azure DevOps is done using a **Release Pipeline**. - _Team Responsible: DevOps Development Team_ This release pipeline might have the following structures (once again there is no right or wrong it really depends on to where the deployment needs to be done):

 ###### _Release Pipeline 1 - Example_
 This is a very simple example where the artifact in only deployed to another environment: